-In April 2017, we entered into an agreement where Merck (known as Merck Sharp & Dohme or MSD outside the United States and Canada) will provide drug supply for a trial sponsored and conducted by Atara to evaluate ATA129 in combination with Merck's anti-PD-1 (programmed death receptor-1) therapy, KEYTRUDA® (pembrolizumab), in patients with platinum resistant or recurrent EBV-associated NPC.
-The Phase 1/2 trial will evaluate the safety, pharmacokinetics, pharmacodynamics, and preliminary efficacy of the combination and is planned for initiation in 2018.
+NPC is a type of head and neck cancer that is primarily EBV-associated.
+Standard treatment for NPC typically includes radiation therapy, platinum-based chemotherapy or a combination of both.
+Surgical intervention is only rarely employed and is usually only utilized in select early stage cases.
+There are no approved therapeutic agents available to treat relapsed/refractory NPC, although there are multiple agents in development for this patient population.
+In April 2017, we entered into an agreement with Merck (known as MSD outside of the United States and Canada) to provide drug supply for a trial to be sponsored and conducted by us to evaluate tabelecleucel in combination with Merck's anti-PD-1 (programmed death receptor-1) therapy, KEYTRUDA® (pembrolizumab), in patients with platinum-resistant or recurrent EBV-associated NPC.
+This Phase 1/2 trial will evaluate the safety, pharmacokinetics, pharmacodynamics, and preliminary efficacy of the combination and was initiated in the fourth quarter of 2018.